german-m-garcia/german-m-garcia.github.io/index.md

 ### [RGB-D Object Tracking](tracking.md)
-This is the work I did as a Master Student at the IVS group on RGB-D tracking.
+This is the work I did as a master student at the IVS group on RGB-D tracking.
 More information can be found here [RGB-D Tracking](tracking.md)

 <iframe src="https://player.vimeo.com/video/33781357" width="640" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>